Photo by Michael Winters

 Brian Shankar Adler has recorded and/or toured with Ballet Hispanico’s Doña Perón, Chelsea Clinton's film Of Many, Kamala Sankaram’s operas Thumbprint (LA Opera), A Rose (Houston Grand Opera) and The Jungle Book (Glimmerglass), and Elizabeth Swados’ final theatrical productions The Nomad and The Golem.
 He traveled to Germany to perform with singer Sunny Kim and Kuwait to perform with oudist Ahmed Alshaiba.
-He has also been featured in Jason Bivin’s book Spirits Rejoice, Newsweek, NPR, Downbeat and Modern Drummer Magazine.
+He has been featured in Jason Bivins’ book "Spirits Rejoice," The Center For Deep Listening's "A Year of Deep Listening," NPR's "New Sounds," PBS's "Next at the Kennedy Center'' as well as Downbeat and Modern Drummer Magazines.
 His music video, “Mantra” won best music video at Transcinema International Film Festival in Peru and an official selection at Quiet City Film Festival in New York City.

 In 2013, Brian Shankar Adler was the guest soloist with La Bomba de Tiempo in Buenos Aires, Argentina.
 He returned to the states to create Human Time Machine, a percussion ensemble that would hold a three year residency at Barbès as well as performances at the Queens World Fair and Roulette.

 A 2021 Lifetime Arts/National Guild grant winner, Brian Shankar Adler published "A World of Percussion" connecting rhythm, language, mathematics and environment through a study of shared musical concepts from around the globe.
-He is currently on faculties at: Bates College, University of Maine, and Vermont Jazz Center.
+He is currently on faculties at: Bates College, Bowdoin College, University of Maine, and Vermont Jazz Center.